man-pages(7) - phpMan

 for example).

-OPTIONS describes the command-line options accepted by a program
+OPTIONS A description of the command-line options accepted by a

-EXIT STATUS lists the possible exit status values of a program and
+EXIT STATUS A list of the possible exit status values of a program

 This section should appear only for Section 1 and 8 man-